 For Information on Who Can Perform Marriage Ceremonies

 This section explains who can legally perform a wedding ceremony in the state of Ohio.
 We also provide information for ministers wishing to be licensed in Ohio so that they too can perform weddings.

 After the wedding the original Marriage License remains on file with Probate Court.
 Starting January 1, 1998, the Marriage License office began an aggressive campaign to image all Marriage Licenses in an effort to provide better and faster accessibility to the public.

 Our office automatically mails one certified copy after the license has been completed.
-The fee for this is included in the initial $50.00.
+The fee for this initial copy is included in the price of a license.
 Typically, this is the only copy ever needed by most couples.
 However, circumstances arise which may warrant additional copies.